 Directs federal agencies to take a series of steps to make it easier for American communities to strengthen their resilience to extreme weather and prepare for other impacts of climate change.
 As part of the Executive Order, President Obama established a State, Local, and Tribal Leaders Task Force on Climate Preparedness and Resilience.
 Indian Country is represented on this Task Force by two tribal leaders: Chairwoman Karen Diver, Fond du Lac Band of Lake Superior Chippewa Indians (MN), and Mayor Reggie Joule, Northwest Arctic Borough (AK).
 Source: The White House, Executive Office of the President, Nov.
 6, 2013.

 FEMA Mitigation and Insurance Strategic Plan 2012–2014

 Provides a strategic framework to enhance the way FEMA carries out its mitigation and insurance mission.
 Acts as a guiding document to more fully integrate mitigation and insurance programs and philosophy across the Agency and to build and sustain collaboration with other federal agencies; state, tribal, territorial, and local governments; communities; civic and faith-based organizations; and the public.
-Source: Federal Emergency Management Agency, September 2011.
+Source: FEMA, September 2011.